fireinrain/github-trending/TrendsHist.md

 ## Python

+* 【2025-03-31】[blazickjp / arxiv\-mcp\-server](https://github.com/blazickjp/arxiv-mcp-server) - A Model Context Protocol server for searching and analyzing arXiv papers
+* 【2025-03-31】[basicmachines\-co / basic\-memory](https://github.com/basicmachines-co/basic-memory) - Basic Memory is a knowledge management system that allows you to build a persistent semantic graph from conversations with AI assistants  All knowledge is stored in standard Markdown files on your computer, giving you full control and ownership of your data  Integrates directly with Obsidan md
+* 【2025-03-31】[leminlimez / Nugget](https://github.com/leminlimez/Nugget) - Unlock the fullest potential of your device
+* 【2025-03-31】[StructuredLabs / preswald](https://github.com/StructuredLabs/preswald) - Preswald is a framework for building and deploying interactive data apps, internal tools, and dashboards with Python  With one command, you can launch, share, and deploy locally or in the cloud, turning Python scripts into powerful shareable apps
+* 【2025-03-31】[ok\-oldking / ok\-wuthering\-waves](https://github.com/ok-oldking/ok-wuthering-waves) - 鸣潮 后台自动战斗 自动刷声骸 一键日常 Automation for Wuthering Waves
+* 【2025-03-31】[hinthornw / trustcall](https://github.com/hinthornw/trustcall) - Tenacious tool calling built on LangGraph
+* 【2025-03-31】[aigc-apps / VideoX-Fun](https://github.com/aigc-apps/VideoX-Fun) - 📹 A more flexible framework that can generate videos at any resolution and creates videos from images.
 * 【2025-03-30】[causify\-ai / helpers](https://github.com/causify-ai/helpers) - Causify development system
 * 【2025-03-30】[aigc\-apps / VideoX\-Fun](https://github.com/aigc-apps/VideoX-Fun) - 📹 A more flexible framework that can generate videos at any resolution and creates videos from images
 * 【2025-03-30】[lastmile-ai / mcp-agent](https://github.com/lastmile-ai/mcp-agent) - Build effective agents using Model Context Protocol and simple workflow patterns